 Swallow a delayed-release capsule or tablet whole.
 Do not crush, chew, break, or open it.

 Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use Targadox for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Targadox will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture, heat, and light.

 Throw away any unused medicine after the expiration date on the label has passed.
 Using expired Targadox can cause damage to your kidneys.